32nd Alumni Reunion (2016)

 29th Annual Alumni Reunion (2010)

-Every two years, The Ohio Masonic Home Alumni return to their “Home on the Hill”.
+The Ohio Masonic Home Alumni return to their “Home on the Hill”.
 The Alumni’s 29th Homecoming was held on the Springfield Campus July 9 and 10, 2010.

 A total of 740 children, 437 boys and 303 girls, lived on the Springfield campus during a 59-year period (1897-1956).
 Nineteen of those children served their country in World War I and 126 served in the Armed Forces during World War II, including three women.
 A total of eight made the ultimate sacrifice during those two wars.
 And twenty–two alumni married other alumni.